monikase/Data-Analytics-Projects/_10-AB Testing/AB Analysis.md

 ## Target Metrics

-### Primary
+#### Primary Metrics
--  Sum of Sales - to identify the promotion that leads the highest average sales
+- Mean Sales: This metric is used to identify the promotion that leads the highest average sales.

-- Statistical Significance of the Difference in Mean Sales (p-value)
+- Statistical Significance of the Difference in Mean Sales (p-value): This is used to determine if the differences observed in mean sales between promotions are statistically significant.

-### Secondary
+#### Secondary Metrics
-- Effect Size (Cohen's d) - determine the practical significance.
+- Effect Size (Cohen's d): This metric helps determine the practical significance of the difference in mean sales.

-- Distribution within Each Promotion Group: Ensuring that the distribution of market sizes is similar across the promotion groups
+- Distribution within Each Promotion Group: This is used for ensuring that the distribution of market sizes is similar across the promotion groups, which is important for the validity of the A/B test.

  </br>